 The SCA has long had the largest contingent of graduate student members of any AAA section.
-We are especially pleased with the recent success of the faculty–student for a we sponsor at each year's AAA, where small groups of faculty and graduate students gather to discuss their shared research interests.
-The SCA created the Cultural Horizons Prize, which goes to the best essay appearing in Cultural Anthropology in the previous year, to acknowledge the place that graduate students have in shaping our futures.
-Decided by a jury of doctoral students, the prize recognizes work that members consider emblematic of where the discipline should be headed.
-Jessica Cattelino won this year's prize for her article on the Double-Bind of Native American Sovereignty.
+We are especially pleased with the success of the faculty–student workshops we sponsor at each year's AAA meeting, where small groups of faculty and graduate students gather to discuss their shared research interests.
+The SCA created the Cultural Horizons Prize, which goes to the best essay appearing in Cultural Anthropology in the previous year as judged by a jury of doctoral students, to acknowledge the place that graduate students have in shaping our futures.
+The prize recognizes work that members consider emblematic of where the discipline should be headed.
+Catherine Fennell won this year's prize for her article "The Museum of Resilience: Raising a Sympathetic Public in Post-Welfare Chicago."
 In 2009, the SCA inaugurated the Bateson Book Prize, which is decided by an interdisciplinary jury.
-The 2011 prize goes to David Graeber (UCL) for his book Debt: The First 5000 Years (Melville House).
+The 2013 prize went to Elizabeth Anne Davis for her book Bad Souls: Madness and Responsibility in Modern Greece.

-Last, and by no means least, the SCA enjoyed an excellent biennial Spring Meeting last May, which featured workshops, films, and plenary speakers around a theme, along with a larger number of volunteered panels.
+Last, and by no means least, the SCA holds its biennial meeting the in spring of even-numbered years, which features workshops, films, and plenary speakers organized around a theme, along with a larger number of volunteered panels.
 The SCA extends travel stipends to students to create a broad mix of participants.
 The conferences are intentionally small, housed in older, comfortable hotels, and unfold over two days at a relaxed pace.
-The 2012 spring meeting on "Life and Death: A Conversation" organized by Jennifer Cole, Peter Redfield, and Danilyn Rutherford, was held May 11-12, 2012 in Providence, RI.
-The David Schneider Lecture featured a conversation between Joao Biehl (Anthropology, Princeton) and Vinh-Kim Nguyen (Social and Preventative Medicine, Universite de Montreal).
-Our plenary speakers included: Laura Bear (LSE), Erica Bornstein (U Wisconsin Milwaukee), Lawrence Cohen (U.C.
-Berkeley), Eric Fassin (Ecole Normale Sup屍ieure), Gillian Feeley-Harnik (U Michigan), and Ilana Feldman (George Washington U).
+The 2014 spring meeting on "The Ends of Work" is being organized by Cori Hayden and John Hartigan, and will be held May 9–10 in Detroit, Michigan.
+The David Schneider Lecture will be jointly delivered by Kathi Weeks and Sylvia Yanagisako, and plenary speakers include Dimitris Papadopolous and Gilberto Rosas.
+The meeting will also feature the Detroit Roundtable, where local academics and activists will reflect on the conference theme in relation to both their respective projects and the conditions in the city at large.